 When you arrive we will need to take some details down, some of which we might already have but might need to just confirm with yourselves.
-We do try our best to prevent your Data getting in the wrong hands and follow the Data Protection Act.
+We do try our best to prevent your Data getting in the wrong hands and follow the new GDPR (General Data Protection Regulations).

 So we know what to call you, some people like to just give us a first name some people like to give just a last name.
 Either is fine, we also use it just when finding your dogs details as we have many dogs with the same name.

 We may need to contact you during the groom for any number of reasons, it might be as simple as ‘you can now pick your dog up’.
 We prefer mobile numbers as we will text you the night before your groom to remind you.

 *If you are not the person picking the dog up, or dropping off then you should leave the number of the person that will be.